fetus-hina/stat.ink/README.md

 REQUIREMENTS
 ------------

-- PHP 7.3+ (Recommended: 7.4+)
+- PHP 7.4+
-  - Doesn't work with 7.2 or lower.
-(Uses statements and constants added in v7.3)
+  - Doesn't work with 7.3 or lower.
+(Uses statements and constants added in v7.4, such as arrow function and typed property)
   - You should build/install with Argon2.
 [Install `php-sodium` if you use remirepo's PHP 7.4](https://github.com/remicollet/remirepo/issues/132#issuecomment-566513636).
 - PostgreSQL 9.5+ (Recommended: 11+)
   - Doesn't work with 9.4 or lower.
 (Uses features added in v9.5)